The conduct and regulation of clinical trials in the paediatric population is a topic of increasing importance.

 Working to improve regulation of medicines for children, regulators from Stringent Regulatory Authorities have developed guidance for assessing clinical trials in children.
 The guidance document is intended for experienced clinical trial assessors and their agencies who have an interest in improving their capacity to assess trials in paediatric populations.

-Sources for information about standards and best practices of research in children
+Information about standards and best practices of research in children

 The following links provide useful information on: